mdiener/grace/README.md

 ### Windows

+Generally, you have two options on Windows: Use the provided executables or use your python environment.

+#### Executables

 For Windows there are standalone executables available under http://www.webdiener.ch/grace.

+#### Python Environment

 However, if you want to get the newest versions, or want to integrate **Grace** into your python environment, you can pull them from pipy or use the source code to install it.

 1. Install Python through their executable (http://www.python.org/download/releases/)
 2. You may want to add Python and the script directory to your Path environment.
 To do that, follow the link to a guide: http://www.itechtalk.com/thread3595.html
 2. Now you have multiple options.
-You can either go to your console and execute _easy_install.exe grace_ or get a better install first by issuing _easy_install.exe pip_
+You can either go to your console and execute _easy_install.exe grace_ or get a better installer (pip) first by issuing _easy_install.exe pip_
 3. If you chose to get pip, you can now use it install grace: _pip.exe install grace_
 4. After you have installed grace this way, you can then use it in the command line with _python.exe C:\Python27\Scripts\grace --new_